Hey, Gamers! What Is Up?

 - Weight (How much they can carry before slowing down)

-- Damage (How much damage they can do in a fight as well resources they can farm)
+- Damage (How much damage they can do in a fight as well as resources they can farm)

 - Torpor <— Cannot be leveled – (Resistance to narcotics before they are knocked out)

-Your player levels similar, but the dinosaur results seem more dramatically pronounced.
+Your player levels are similar, but the dinosaur results seem more dramatically pronounced.
 Other things you can do with your dino is giving them a name, or issue them commands.